Governance in the making

 Activities in the years 2008-2014 were supported through the Federal Ministry for Education and Research (BMBF) for a project based at the Technische Universität Berlin.
 Further projects are under development.
 In the meanwhile the group’s agenda is pursued in joint publications, workshops, conference panels, colloquia, extended coffee breaks, dinner parties and nocturnal street corner debates.

 What does it do to the world to know it?
 What does it do to governance and politics to know them one or the other way?
 A collection of contributions to Innovation in Governance conferences and seminar series treats these broader questions in empirical case studies which follow the making of knowledge about governance – in state theory, European integration studies, evaluations of global governance, policy advice on ‘nudging’, the design of environmental market instruments, public participation tools and impact assessment procedures, the training of practical negotiation skills, and the production of policy reviews at the OECD.
-The book will appear in December 2015.

 May 2014: “Challenging futures of governance instruments of" – reports from constructive assessment workshops now online